decentraland/old-documentation/_posts/development-guide/2018-02-12-transformation-component.md

 // Set the whole scale with one expression  (x, y, z) myTransform.set(1, 5, 1)

+// Set the scale with a single number to maintain proportions myTransform.set(2)
 ```

 ## Inherit transformations from parent